Sometimes after a dental procedure, your dentist may prescribe a narcotic analgesic, such as hydrocodone or oxycodone

 , to help relieve pain.
 When used as prescribed, you should know these medications are effective at minimizing post-operative pain.
 But using these drugs for any other purpose is illegal, dangerous, and can even be fatal.

 Unfortunately, prescription medications have become a leading source of drug abuse among teens and young adults.
 These medications are often obtained from a friend or family member who had received a prescription for a legitimate purpose.
 Parents are sometimes fooled into handing over these drugs to treat an apparent symptom of physical distress or pain.
 More often, they are stolen from the medicine cabinet or lifted from the trash.

 You play an important role in keeping prescription medications from becoming a source of abuse in your household and in the community.
 To help prevent these medications from becoming a source of abuse, consider taking the following steps:

-- Communicate.
-Talk with your children about the dangers of using prescription drugs for non-medical purposes.
+Talk with your family members about the dangers of using prescription drugs for non-medical purposes.
 Be sure they understand that prescription drugs are not necessarily safe (or safer) just because they are legal.
 Prescription drugs can be just as addictive and dangerous (even fatal) as illegal street drugs.
 They are also only legal for the person for whom they are prescribed.